 Animation of the principle characters was performed through a process called rotoscoping, whereby real objects were used as models for animation work, lending a life-like and quirky feel to the movement that might seem flat and predictable if animated through simple physics models.
 Lester's appearance is supposedly based on Eric Chahi, the game's designer.
-However, because Chahi found it disturbing to see himself in the game, he decided to alter Lester's appearance and depicted him as a redhead instead.
+However, because Chahi found it disturbing to view himself as a character in the game, he decided to alter Lester's appearance and depicted him as a redhead instead.

 Out of This World was originally released for PC, Amiga, Atari, Macintosh, 3DO, SNES, Genesis and the Sega CD.
 The Atari and Amiga versions were developed first.
 They are relatively shorter compared to later versions, and have a higher difficulty level due to more precise timing required of the player.
 The PC version was the first to introduce a whole new level in the middle to latter third of the game to help lengthen the game and strengthen the narrative.